rellyson/rellyson/README.md

 ## About me 🤔

-I'm 27 years old, born and raised in Belo Horizonte, Brazil.
+I'm 28 years old, born and raised in Belo Horizonte, Brazil.
 I have a BSc CIS and a Graduate Degree in Distributed Software Architecture.
-I'm currently working as a Senior Software Developer.
+I'm currently working as a Senior Software Engineer.
 Computing is in my life since I was a boy.
 I got my first computer when I was 9 years old.
 Since then, my passion for technology has become a daily task.

 My favorite topics are: